vahiwe/FIFAQuizApp/README.md

 # FIFAQuizApp

-This an android app that quizzes the user on some questions about the FIFA World Cup.
+This is an android app that quizzes the user on some questions about the FIFA World Cup.

 ### Prerequisites

 An android phone operating on Android 4.0 and above

-### Installing
+### Installation

 Clone the repo on your android studio and build it.
 Then you can install the apk on your phone